 15. Two-Pronged, Braided

 Alternatively, you can also weave both plaits together into one bigger middle braid.
+This is a great way to mix a braid that stands out with curls.

 16. Two-Pronged, Dutch